Mason jar vases and sconces

 Automotive Hose Clamp

-I wasn’t able to find the set of clamps that Sharon used.
-So I bought 3 of them singly from Home Depot.
+I wasn’t able to find the set of clamps that Sharon used, so I bought three of them separately from Home Depot.
 They were too large, so I had to cut quite a bit off the end.
-After fitting them to my jars, I snipped off the ends with my tin snips. then I marked where I needed to drill my hole.
+After fitting them to my jars, I snipped off the ends with my tin snips.
+Then, I marked where I needed to drill my hole.

 I drilled the hole into the metal using a scrap piece of wood.
 This will allow me to attach the clamp to the mason jar vases.

-The clamp onto the whitewashed picket scrap with a screw.
+I attached the clamp to the whitewashed picket scrap with a screw.

 Secure Mason Jar

-Finally I attached the jar by tightening the clamp, but not too tight.
+Finally, I attached the jar by tightening the clamp, but not too tightly.

 These mason jar vases are very versatile.
-You can use the indoors or out.
+You can use them indoors or out.
 Would you use flowers or candles?

 This mason jar has been spray painted blue, then lightly sanded with an emery board to allow the light of a candle to glimmer through the words.
 Of course, I used picket fence pieces, but you could use any reclaimed wood, especially old pallet wood!